duyduyduyduy/CinemaProject/README.md

 <img src="./Img/FilmInfoImg.png">

 My project was built by ReactJs and aimed to allow users book cinema ticket.
-There are 2 two flows of booking, the first one is to let users select movie first and select cinema afterward; and the other one is opposite.
+There are 2 two flows of booking:

+- The first one is to let users select movie first and select cinema afterward
+- The other one is opposite: the users choose cinema first and then select movie.